 Build a cross-curricular connection.

 Other connections can include using maps and pictures, studying laws and court cases, and looking at the geography of a story’s area.
+You might fit in an informational text.

 Students are fascinated by scientific discoveries during a story’s setting.
 They are often shocked to learn what were common deaths (pneumonia, diarrhea) and common medical practices (blood-letting).